-Abies forrestii, first described by C. Coltman Rogers in 1919, is commonly known as Forrest fir, or as 川滇冷杉 (chuan dian leng shan) in the Chinese language.
+Abies forrestii, as described in 1919 by C. Coltman Rogers, in The Gardeners' Chronicle: a weekly illustrated journal of horticulture and allied subjects. series 3 number 65 is commonly known as Forrest's fir, as well as 川滇冷杉 (Chuān diān lěngshān) in the Chinese language.
 It was named after George Forrest (1873 - 1932), a Scottish botanist, who became one of the first explorers of China's then remote southwestern province of Yunnan, generally regarded as the most biodiverse province in the country.

 In 2010 Aljos Farjon designated four varieties of Abies forrestii in his book, A Handbook of the World's Conifers:

 Abies forrestii var. forrestii, the type as described here.